 Rather than focus on the slips, help them regroup and get back into it.
 It’s a great chance to teach them perseverance and that ongoing effort is more important than obsessing with perfection.

-Download our routine chart for tweens & teens.
+Download our chart for kids aged 8+

-If you’re after extra tips and tricks, there are some awesome parenting groups focused on building a strong relationship and positive routines with your child, tween or teen.
+There are some awesome parenting groups focused on building a strong relationship and positive routines with your child, tween or teen.
 Check out our course guide – there are heaps available!